Blood Trail in Kebo Edan Temple

 From the statues found, we can identified there were, at least, three Bhairava sects:

 • Bhairava Kala (Hala) Cakra.
 It’s a mix of Buddha Mahayana and Tantrayana.
 This way of life was followed by Kertanegara (successful king of Singosari Kingdom) and Adityawarman (successful king of Melayu Kingdom, formerly a high rank leaders in Majapahit Kingdom).
-Statue of Bhairava Adityawarman is preserved in National Museum Jakarta, and Bhairawa Kertanegara from Singosari Temple is now in Tropen Museum Leiden (but you can see its replica in National Museum Jakarta).
+Statue of Bhairava Adityawarman is preserved in National Museum Jakarta, and Bhairawa Kertanegara from Singosari Temple is now in Tropen Museum Leiden (but you can see its replica in the National Museum of Indonesia).

 • Bhairava Heruka (Heru Cakra).
 It’s a mix of some local believes in Indonesia and Kala Cakra ideology.
 This sect sprouted at Padang Lawas, West Sumatra.
 Kublai Khan, the emperor of Yuan Dynasty in China, had followed Bhairava Heruka too.
 You can find the statues of this sect in Biaro Bahal II Temple, Padang Lawas, and around the middle Sumatra.